genkey6/ld-relay-client-dart/README.md

 # ld-relay-client-dart
-The client implementation for LaunchDarkly Relay Proxy in Dart
+A client implementation for LaunchDarkly Relay Proxy in Dart